lekoala/kaly/docs/class-router.md

 -   We check for a controller.
 If no segment (passing / or /module/), index is assumed.
     -   Note: calling other methods on index require using the /index prefix (eg: /index/myaction)
 -   We look for an action.
 It will look for 'actionMethod' or 'action'.
 If none, index or \_\_invoke is assumed
--   We collect remaining parameters based on action signature
+-   We collect remaining parameters based on action signature.
+Typed parameters are validated strictly: a value that cannot be coerced to the declared `int`/`float`/`bool`/`array` type does not match the route (404).

-Finally, the router will also compute a default template path based on the matched module/class/action.

 ## Dispatching actions